Know Us

 Our Structure

-The Athletics Integrity Unit works fully independent of the IAAF, the international governing body for track and field athletics, race walking, road, cross country, mountain, trail and ultra-running.
+The Athletics Integrity Unit works fully independent of World Athletics, the international governing body for track and field athletics, race walking, road, cross country, mountain, trail and ultra-running.
 The Athletics Integrity Unit Board has been delegated full authority to oversee the sport’s integrity issues.

 The Board has a critical governance role rather than a management function, similar in style to that of a corporate board.
 It is responsible for approving and reviewing strategy, policies and plans for the Unit and for appointing and monitoring the performance of the Unit’s Head who is in charge of its day-to-day operations.